gordon-cs/gordon-360-api/README.md

 `api/jobs/saveShift` Create a new shift for the current logged in user.
 `api/jobs/submitShifts` Submit all shifts for the current logged in user.
-`api/jobs/clockIn` Send the current clock in status to the backend for the current logged in user, true if user is clocked in, and false if clocked out.
+`api/jobs/clockIn` Update the time-clock status of the current logged in user, true if user is clocked in, and false if clocked out.

 ##### PUT